An app store that adapts to you

 This is the third post about Möbius, a personalized AI agent you self-host.
 The first post is about the agent building the tools you ask for and editing the interface around them.
 The second is about the loop the developers use to make the agent better at building them.
 This one is about what those apps became once they stopped being one-offs and grew a place to live.

-The store is a starter pack, not a registry
+The store starts as a starter pack

 .tex as you watch it typeset.